Written by:

 WHY WE LIKE IT: This last drop jar scraper spatula comes as a two-piece set with one 6″ and one 12″ spatula, great for people who want to scrape out larger bottles such as shampoo and soap bottles.

 This two-pack 6” and 12″ bottle scraper spatulas are very ingeniously designed with a thin and narrow handle and curved-tip, rubber spatulas that work wonders to scrap out last bits of lotion and conditioner from tricky bottles.
 It’s even versatile enough to use for crafting projects to remove glue and glitter.
-While testing, we were able to use the spatula to scrape roughly 1/8 cup of soap from a small bottle in less than one minute.
+While researching, we were able to use the spatula to scrape roughly 1/8 cup of soap from a small bottle in less than one minute.

 This last drop spatula scraper comes with an ergonomic rubber handle that is very easy to grip and apply leverage with.
 Kudos for being dishwasher safe and BPA-free, a common additive found in plastics known to cause serious health defects with prolonged exposure.
 You might also want to add your best avocado slicer to your collection of best cookware.